Dealing With Depression

 As our high school years rolled by, I bobbed up in academic rankings of my class.
 By the time we were in Fourth Form in 2005, I was appearing among the top six in my class.
 I don't know if that happened because I grew brighter or my classmates became dumber.
 All I know is that I never did any kind of cheating in exams during my Fourth Form year.
 Also unlike in Form 1 when I used to get out of bed as early as 5.00am to do private reading, I never woke up before 6.00am during my entire Fourth Form year.

-In the last term of our years in high school, I got to interact with some of my classmates, including George Yuka, when we met regularly in what we used to call the German Room.
+In the last term of our years in high school, I got to interact with some of my classmates when we met regularly in what we used to call the German Room where I enjoyed playing chess with George Yuka.
 One Sunday afternoon while we were in the German Room, Yuka shared with me a joke about a certain man who sold groundnut near Starehe gates.
 That joke set me laughing.
 It really was funny.
-Unhappily, I possess neither that eloquence of diction, that poetry of imagination, nor that brilliance of metaphor to retell you that joke.
+Unhappily, I possess neither that eloquence of diction, that poetry of imagination, nor that brilliance of metaphor to retell that joke.

 RECOMMENDATION: If you have enjoyed this part 2 of my high school memories, you might also enjoy "Part 1: High School Memories".
 Just click on that link in blue to dive straight into the story.